matthew-ritch/cword/readme.md

 This is a simple crossword solver/generator.
 Give it a board (with or without some words already filled in) and it will find solutions.

-Once he script has tried every possibility, it will terminate and print every solution.
+Once the script has tried every possibility, it will terminate and print every solution.

 Update start.csv to the starting state of the crossword you want to solve.
 	Mark cells with '#' if they should be filled with letters.